bnkamalesh/webgo/README.md

 Few more helper functions are available, you can check them [here](https://godoc.org/github.com/bnkamalesh/webgo#R200).

-When using `Send` or `SendResponse`, the response is wrapped in WebGo's [response struct](https://github.com/bnkamalesh/webgo/blob/master/responses.go#L17) and is sent as JSON.
+When using `Send` or `SendResponse`, the response is wrapped in WebGo's [response struct](https://github.com/bnkamalesh/webgo/blob/master/responses.go#L17) and is serialized as JSON.

 ```json
 {